grants

 Examples*:

-• Infrastructure to support storage (refrigerators, freezers) or distribution (transportation costs) of fresh or frozen produce for a local food pantry or other community organization.
+• Establish or enhance infrastructure to support storage (refrigerators, freezers) or distribution (transportation costs) of fresh or frozen produce for a local food pantry or other community organization.
 (Organization should also consider adopting a policy to stock fresh or frozen produce.)

 • Start or expand a community garden.
 (Organization should also consider adopting a policy to ensure maintenance of space and uses for produce grown from the garden.)